Compost Manager | North Woods Steward | Bikemore Manager

-Skidmore Student Garden Manager
+Skidmore Community Garden Manager

-The primary responsibilities of the Student Garden Manger will be to work with Sustainable Skidmore and garden volunteers to maintain the Skidmore Student Garden.
+The primary responsibilities of the Student Garden manager will be to work with Sustainable Skidmore and garden volunteers to maintain the Skidmore Community Garden.
 The manager is responsible for managing planting, maintenance, and harvest of vegetables; finding and retaining volunteers; recording harvest yields; creating invoices and recording financial transactions; maintaining the garden blog and Facebook page; as well as reaching out to the Saratoga community.
 The manager will work the 10-week period stated above, for regularly scheduled hours.

 Oversee Planting, Ongoing Maintenance, and Harvesting of Vegetables in the Garden